// NIELS ERIK TOREN · INDEPENDENT BUILDER

 Service discovery, stream processing, template rendering, load-aware routing and resilience primitives (circuit breakers, idempotency, leader election).
 Commands flow over ValKey streams — no HTTP, no polling.
 Services register once from YAML; zero ValKey calls per page load.

 18 managers handle security, caching, SEO, analytics, state, rendering, inference, metrics and topology discovery.
 Runs on WordPress, standalone PHP, or any compatible platform — and degrades gracefully when gNode isn’t present.
-It never breaks.

 Multi-domain fixed-point arithmetic with a canonical expression pipeline across four numeric domains.
 18 ULP-validated transcendentals. gNode depends on it for all geometric calculations, guaranteeing bit-identical results cluster-wide.
 Released March 2026.